 - Providing homes for sale and rent to Maui's primary workers who earn less than 140 percent of the median income.
-These workers, including resort employees, teachers, police, firefighters, and others, fill necessary positions and provide essential services crucial to keeping Maui's economy stable and growing; and - Creating approximately: - 1,516 "worker years" of construction trades employment on Maui over the initial construction and sales period (a "worker year" is the amount of time one full-time worker can work in one year): the commercial/retail businesses will have 886 worker years and business/community association and maintenance worker years will total 97 during the same period;

-- 200 permanent full-time equivalent jobs onsite (businesses within Pulelehua) with annual wages of \$7.9 million, with initially 983 worker years of employment from 2020 to 2026 and associated wages of \$33.5 million; - permanent full-time equivalent jobs in the regional economy with annual wages of \$1.2 million (maintenance, landscaping, and upgrading of the Pulelehua homes and buildings); and \$40.9 million per year in discretionary expenditures infused into the island economy from community residents.
+These workers, including resort employees, teachers, policemen, firefighters, and others, fill necessary positions and provide essential services crucial to keeping Maui's economy stable and growing; and - Creating approximately: - 1,516 "worker-years" of construction trades employment on Maui over the initial construction and sales period (a "worker-year" is the amount of time one full-time worker can work in one year); the commercial/retail businesses are anticipated to have 886 worker-years and business/community association and maintenance workeryears are projected to total 97 during the same period; - 200 permanent full-time equivalent jobs onsite (businesses within Pulelehua) with annual wages of \$7.9 million, with initially 983 worker-years of employment from 2020 to 2026 and associated wages of \$33.5 million; - permanent full-time equivalent jobs in the regional economy with annual wages of \$1.2 million (maintenance, landscaping, and upgrading of the Pulelehua homes and buildings); and \$40.9 million per year in discretionary expenditures infused into the island economy from community residents.

-HRS §226-11 Objectives and policies for the physical environment-landbased, shoreline, and marine resources
+HRS §226-11 Objectives and policies for the physical environmentland-based, shoreline, and marine resources

-Policies: 11(b)(2) Ensure compatibility between land-based and water-based activities and natural resources and ecological systems.
-11(b)(3) Take into account the physical attributes of areas when planning and designing activities and facilities.
+- 11(b)(2) Ensure compatibility between land-based and water-based activities and natural resources and ecological systems. - 11(b)(3) Take into account the physical attributes of areas when planning and designing activities and facilities.

-- The Project District area is not a known habitat for any threatened or endangered plant species. - The Project District area is not a known habitat for any threatened or endangered species of bird or mammal. - Pulelehua has the potential to improve conditions in the marine environment as sedimentation discharge to the ocean will be significantly less with Pulelehua compared to agricultural uses, and there is likely to be a decrease in the flux of nutrients (e.g., fertilizers) to the ocean.
-Any cultural practices along the Mahinahina and Kahana shoreline will not be adversely impacted.
+The Petition Area is not a known habitat for any threatened or endangered plant species nor is it a known habitat for any threatened or endangered species of bird or mammal.
+Pulelehua has the potential to improve conditions in the marine environment as sedimentation discharge to the ocean will be significantly less with Pulelehua compared to agricultural uses, and there is likely to be a decrease in the flux of nutrients (e.g., fertilizers) to the ocean.
+Any cultural practices along the Māhinahina and Kahana shoreline will not be adversely impacted.